 TorchPAC is a bipartisan student advocacy club that has dedicated itself to strengthening the U.S.-Israel relationship.
 Our club focuses on lobbying and supporting policies that not only support Israel, but also benefit the U.S. by reaching out to Members of Congress as well as self-identified student leaders on campus.
 We need your help!
 We have to stay involved and influence our Representatives to keep supporting Israel!
 Staying informed and voicing our opinions will really enable us to make a difference.
-Contact Michael Harris.
+Contact Laura Adkins.

 Yovel: The Green Zionist Alliance